 Geographic Regions: Any index that focuses on a particular region of the world (Europe, Latin America, Asia, etc.)

-Countries: Any index that focuses on a specific country (Australia, Brazil, Columbia, Egypt, etc.)
+Countries: Any index that focuses on a specific country (Australia, Brazil, Colombia, Egypt, etc.)

 Sectors: Any index that focuses on a specific economic sector (finance, technology, utilities, etc.)